-The following table summarizes our contractual obligations at September 30, 2015:
+The following table summarizes our contractual obligations at December 31, 2015:

-Payments Due by Period Total Less Than 1 Year 1 - 3 Years 4 - 5 Years re Than Years (in thousands) Operating lease commitments(1) \$ 241 \$ 241 \$ \$- \$ - License agreement obligations(2) 1,470 245 490 490 245 Total \$1,711 \$ 486 \$490 \$490 \$ 245
+Payments Due by Period Total Less Than 1 Year 1 - 3 Years re Than Years (in thousands) Operating lease commitments(1) \$ 647 \$ 459 \$188 \$- \$ License agreement obligations (2) 1,470 245 490 490 245 Total \$2,117 \$ 704 \$678 \$490 \$ 245

-- (1) Represents minimum payments due for our lease of office and laboratory space in Cambridge, Massachusetts, under an operating lease agreement that, as amended, was due to expire in May 2016, with an option to renew for one year and a conditional option to renew for one year thereafter.
-Potential payments for the optional lease renewals are not reflected in the table.
-In November 2015, we exercised our option to renew the lease through May 2017.
-Under the renewed lease, payments due during the 12 months ending September 30, 2016 and 2017 total \$0.2 million and \$0.3 million, respectively. - (2) Represents minimum annual license maintenance fees payable under our existing licensing agreements with third parties.
+(1) Represents minimum payments due for our lease of office and laboratory space in Cambridge, Massachusetts under an operating lease agreement that, as amended, expires in May 2017 and has a conditional option to renew for one year thereafter.
+Potential payments for the optional lease renewal are not reflected in the table.

+(2) Represents the aggregate minimum annual license maintenance fees payable under our existing licensing agreements with third parties.
+Amounts in the table reflect such fees payable through 2021, but we will be obligated to make such annual payments until the license agreements are terminated.